Putian

-Putian (莆田, Putian dialect: Pó-chéng), also known as Puyang (莆阳) and Puxian (莆仙), historically known as Hinghwa/Hinghua/Henghua (兴化 (興化)), is a prefecture-level city in Fujian Province, People's Republic of China.
+Putian (莆田, Putian dialect: Pó-chéng), also known as Puyang (莆阳) and Puxian (莆仙), historically known as Hinghwa, Hinghua, or Henghua (兴化 (興化)), is a prefecture-level city in Fujian Province, People's Republic of China.
 It borders Fuzhou to the north, Quanzhou to the south, and the Taiwan Strait's Xinghua Bay to the east.
 Mulan River flows through the city.

 History

 Putian was first founded as an administrative area in the year of 568 as a city county during the Chen dynasty.
 Putian was later established as a military administered city in 979.

 Putian is known as the counterfeit sneaker capital with counterfeiters protected from internationally intellectual property law enforcement by the notoriously corrupt local courts.

 Language

 Pó-chéng-uā (莆田话), a sub-dialect of Min Chinese is spoken.

 Economy

 Putian has become an export base for Fujian products.
 The main industries are shoe-making, brewing, electronics, garments, fruits, vegetables, machinery and electrical goods.
-In particular, the area is known for high-quality counterfeits of shoes and the domination of Chinese private healthcare.
+In particular, the area is known for high-quality counterfeits of shoes and the domination of Chinese private healthcare under the so-called "Putian system", where approximately 80% of private Chinese hospitals during the mid-2010s were owned by people connected to Putian, which was brought to Chinese public attention by the death of the cancer patient Wei Zexi in 2016 due to an unproven treatment used at a private hospital connected to the system.